Lancaster-Lebanon Chess Tournaments

 If you are interested in registering for this academic competition, please email IU13 Student Services at email@example.com or call 717-606-1822.
 Thank you.

 Our Tournament Story …

-Due to the game’s academic value and appeal to students, IU13 worked with National Master Thomas Magar to create resources to share with elementary schools interested in developing or improving student chess clubs.
-IU13 hosted the first Lancaster-Lebanon Chess Team Tournament in 2011 in order to bring students together for diverse competition and learning.
-Due to its success, this chess tournament has become an annual event, thanks to the support of the Lancaster-Lebanon Education Foundation.
+Due to the academic value and appeal of chess to young people, IU13 worked with National Master Thomas Magar to create resources to share with elementary schools who were interested in developing or improving student chess clubs.
+IU13 hosted the first Lancaster-Lebanon Elementary Chess Tournament in 2011 in order to bring students together for diverse competition and learning.
+In response to great interest, a middle-school chess tournament was added in 2018.
+These student competitions have become annual events at IU13, thanks to the support of the Lancaster-Lebanon Education Foundation.